rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 We've come a long way!
 We've got an operating form that triggers our loading state and a `<Card />` component for once we've got a list of results.
 Now we just need to connect the dots and get the real data from GitHub's API into our app.

 Data fetching in Reason is a lot easier said than done.
-Actually calling the API isn't too hard, but the trickiness starts once we recieve a response.
+Actually calling the API isn't too hard, but the trickiness starts once we receive a response.
 Because Reason is statically typed it needs to make sure that the API response is correctly mapped into valid Reason/OCaml types.
 We call this process of parsing the JSON and transforming it into valid types **JSON decoding**.

 JSON decoding can be kind of tricky.
 The "proper" way to do it is to declare every single key* in the JSON that you care about.
 Then you try to map each key to the type you want it to be on the Reason side.
 If it maps, great!
 But if it doesn't map correctly you assume it's bad data and throw out the entire key, potentially replacing it with a default value.
 This can get really verbose, but this method ensures that you handle any malformed data when it enters your app instead of letting it cause bugs later on.